EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

 }
 ```

 Now what’s happening here?
 This is a class that defines a monad whose purpose is to abstract away null checks.
-In terms of good old object oriented principles, this is just a wrapper.
+In terms of good old object-oriented principles, this is just a wrapper.
 It takes an object and augments it with certain logic.
 In this case, it allows calling code to use said object in a safe manner with regard to null checks.
 In other words, the calling code does not need to worry about null checks, it can delegate that into this class.
 Into the monad.

 This new class allows us to rewrite our `getZipCode` function like so: